as951979766/College_Project/README.md

 # College_Project
-This is my college project
+This is my School Management System